All emergency services

 To protect yourself from illness:

-Get urgent medical attention if you have a fever or diarrhoea or you suspect food poisoning.
+Get urgent medical attention if you have a fever or diarrhoea or suspect food poisoning.

 Public medical facilities in Russian cities are below Australian standards.